-- Returned collection rates close to 'pre-covid' levels at 97.2%, following reduction in enforcement activity whilst maintaining a focus of customer care and clear understanding of vulnerability issues and assisting those facing severe financial pressures. - Delivered over £36m in Covid Business Grants and rate relief schemes to eligible businesses primarily in Retail, Hospitality and Leisure sectors have helped support businesses most impacted by trading restrictions and lockdowns.
+- >>This year we have: - > Returned collection rates close to 'pre-Covid' levels at 97.2%, following reduction in enforcement activity whilst maintaining a focus of customer care and clear understanding of vulnerability issues and assisting those facing severe financial pressures. - > Delivered over £36m in Covid Business Grants and rate relief schemes to eligible businesses primarily in Retail, Hospitality and Leisure sectors have helped support businesses most impacted by trading restrictions and lockdowns.